aerz/octarine-raycast/README.md

 # Octarine for Raycast

-Control [Octarine](https://octarine.app) directly from Raycast with a curated set of commands designed to streamline your workflow.
+Use [Octarine](https://octarine.app) from Raycast to open today's Daily Desk note in a workspace, browse Daily Desk notes by date, and search notes and attachments.

-Install the extension from the Raycast Store, configure one or more workspace locations, and use the ready-to-use commands below to access your personal notes faster.
+Install the extension from the Raycast Store, then configure **Workspace paths** in extension preferences.

 ## Overview